orangeSi/GSSplayground/README.md

 #### Tips:<br>
 ```
-SamFixCigar.jar of jvarkit will convert M to X or = in cigar of sam file
+SamFixCigar.jar of jvarkit will convert M to X/= in cigar of sam file, if do this, will see snp of reads
 ```

 #### ToDo:<br>
-&nbsp;&nbsp;**2018-12-28**:<br>
+&nbsp;&nbsp;&nbsp;&nbsp; support julia/python api to call clustersploter &nbsp;&nbsp;**2018-12-28**:<br>
 &nbsp;&nbsp;&nbsp;&nbsp;1. add gtf fomrat, not only gff format<br>
 &nbsp;&nbsp;&nbsp;&nbsp;2. add blat_spl and mummer4 fomrat, not only blast_m8 or paf format<br>
 &nbsp;&nbsp;**2018-11-09**:<br>
 &nbsp;&nbsp;&nbsp;&nbsp;1. sort by feature,so same feature of different tracks can align centre<br>
 &nbsp;&nbsp;&nbsp;&nbsp;2. add ratio scale in the bottom to recognise the approximate length of every feature <br>
-&nbsp;&nbsp;&nbsp;&nbsp;3. embed svg in svg to make heatmap or scatter or line or histogram more easy to product, like example/out.svg*svg or \<foreignObject\> <br> <br>